ikakara/coppa-example/README.md

 * amplify push (to create your own back-end resources)
 * npm install (to install the node modules locally)
 * expo start -w (to run the application)

-# Resolver Tweaks for Create Mutations (createTable, createUser)

-Removed the need for resolver tweaks ... so far so good